christielau/portfolio/pages/now.md

 Current client: Private banking group of a global tier-1 bank (since February 2020)

-I am designing the alerts and notification system and the onboarding experience of a banking app for high-net-worth individuals.
+I'm designing the alerts and notification system and the onboarding experience of a banking app for high-net-worth individuals.

 Alonside my project, I help raise awareness of design within Capco and run design thinking trainings.
 Recently I'm writing design blog posts.